-Knight leases a 2,807 square foot premises in Westmount, Quebec and conducts business in Barbados from an office situated in Bridgetown, Barbados.
-The lease in Westmount, Quebec has an original term of approximately 2 years, ending March 31, 2016.
+Knight leases a 2,807 square foot premises in Westmount, Quebec, conducts business in Barbados from an office situated in St. Michael's, Barbados and conducts business in Israel from Medison's offices situated in Petach Tikva, Israel.
+The lease in Westmount, Quebec has an original term of approximately two years, ending March 31, 2016, with renewal options.

-The Corporation expects that the current location and square footage in Westmount, Quebec will be sufficient for the foreseeable future.
-The Corporation expects to expand to a larger location in Barbados in 2015.
+The Corporation expects that the current location in Westmount, Quebec will be sufficient for the foreseeable future.
+The Corporation plans to expand from approximately 2,800 square feet to approximately 4,000 square feet in the second quarter of 2016.
+The Corporation expanded to a larger location in Barbados in 2015.